BBieganowski/pymicrostructure/docs/contributing.md

 ### Python Style Guide

-microstructpy follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
+pymicrostructure follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
 Additionally:

 - Use 4 spaces for indentation (not tabs).
 - Use docstrings for all public classes, methods, and functions.